adfaure/adfaure.github.io/content/projects/oar3.md

 <!-- more -->

-**From 2021 to 2023 I have been the main developer of OAR3**.
-My objective was to improve the code base to make it a direct replacement for OAR2.
+**From 2021 to 2023 I have been the lead developer of OAR3**.
+My objective was to improve the code base to make it a direct replacement for [OAR2](https://github.com/oar-team/oar).
 My contributions on the project are:

 - Developing new features, including: